 Pen them down, draw them and dance it.
 To be more able to vent your feelings without holding back you need to exaggerate your feelings.
 If you can understand your feeling fully, you can express them fully.

 Expressing yourself well as a writer is about understanding who you are, the feeling and why you write.
 You can allow your emotions to bubble to the surface and flow freely through your pen but not state exactly what you think.

 This isn’t really self-expression because you’re only expressing a bit of yourself.
 Self-expression is removing the filter that sits between your brain, your body, your face, your voice, and your mouth.

-The power of picturing is most times used by fiction writers.
-An ordinary man may never understand how to do this rightly unless when driven the right way by the right force.
+The power of pictures is most times used by fiction writers.
+An ordinary man may never understand how to do this right unless when driven the right way by the right force.